The Giants are traveling to Cleveland this weekend to take on the Browns for their first inter-conference matchup of the 2024 campaign.

 "So, I think Thibs got a little bit more of those one-on-ones than possibly Burnsy did.
 But, again, he tried to make the most of it.
 He showed up there late when we got the defensive penalty, the holding call on Dru (Phillips).
 Had a sack there that got negated.
 Just continue with both those guys.
 Stay on the attack.
 Stay on the attack.
 You don't know when all those opportunities are going to come all the time.
 Make sure we're ready to capitalize on them when they come."

 Through the first two games of the season, the Browns have allowed eight sacks, the fourth-highest total in the NFL, in addition to 25 quarterback hits.
 Now part of that is likely due to injuries along Cleveland's offensive line, as tackles Jack Conklin (knee) and Jedrick Wills (knee) have yet to make their 2024 debuts.
-Both players were at Wednesday's practice, with Conklin being listed as a full participant while Wills was limited.
-Dawand Jones, who started the first two games at right tackle, did not practice Wednesday because of his own knee injury.
+Both tackles were listed as questionable on the final injury report, while tackle Dawand Jones, who was limited with a knee injury on Thursday and Friday, has no injury designation.

 "We just want to play complimentary football," Thibodeaux told reporters Thursday.
 "I think when you look at the defense, we got to get stops and the offense is going to continue to do their best to score points.
 And that's how we're going to come out with one in the end."